Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ## **Readability**

 Most readers have a purpose in mind when browsing our documentation.
 They could be looking for guidance on certain steps, or they could simply be looking for shipping dates.
-Either way, simplicity and clarity reduces the volume of documentation and time your audience spend on locating needed information.
+Either way, simplicity and clarity reduce the volume of documentation and time your audience spends on locating needed information.

 ### Be Brief

 Get to the point fast.
 Don't aim for politeness at the expense of efficiency.
 Limit each sentence to less than 25 words.

 Write one sentence to express one idea.
 Avoid using clauses where possible.
-And avoid multiple clauses at all cost.
+And avoid multiple clauses at all costs.

-Prefer present tense over past tenses, as past tenses are more ambiguous and pose challenge for proofread.
+Prefer present tense over past tenses, as past tenses are more ambiguous and pose challenge for proofreading.
 For example, don't say:

 * Make sure you have put on CNC Safety Goggles before using the CNC function.
 * If the machine failed to respond, check if the cables have been securely connected.